 This is the big one!

 If you are spending all of your waking hours working to support a lifestyle you can’t afford it’s definitely time to consider downsizing your home.
-Living a life bigger than one you can financially afford will only lead to disaster.
+Some signs that you are living above your means is if you are constantly stressed about money or find yourself saying things like, “I have no idea where all my money went!”

 Simply put, the more space you have, the more room you have to spread out.
-Large homes can really drive major wedges between family members.
+Large homes can really drive major wedges between family members because it gives everyone room to spread out.

 People often move from “starter homes” because they feel an obligation to grow with their family.